RuohanLixyf/RuohanLixyf.github.io/_pages/about.md

 ---

 I am a Ph.D.
 Candidate and Graduate Research Assistant at the Department of Civil and Environmental Engineering, College of Engineering, [Villanova University](https://www1.villanova.edu/university.html), PA, USA.
 I am a member of the [Villanova Human Mobility Data Lab](https://cfxiong.github.io/data-lab/) (<span style="color:#0A2A66"><strong>Nova</strong></span><span style="color:#32B5FF"><strong>Mobility</strong></span>) supervised by [Dr. Chenfeng Xiong](https://cfxiong.github.io/).

-My research focuses on human mobility and large-scale location-based services (LBS) data, with an emphasis on understanding and reconstructing travel trajectories.
-I develop methods that make noisy movement data analytically usable, ranging from map matching and trajectory reconstruction to the structural modeling of mobility behavior.
-I am also interested in the broader mobility issues such as accessibility and transit demand–supply mismatches using empirical, high-resolution data.

-My current work includes advancing map-matching algorithms for LBS data, particularly *NovaMatch*, a unified and extensible pipeline capable of matching diverse trajectory and sequence data, including LBS points, TMC paths, and probe traces, to a wide range of transportation networks, as well as developing trajectory modeling frameworks and assessing equity-related mobility outcomes. <span style="color:#32B5FF"> *If you are interested in my research, Feel free to contact me for research discussion and possible collaboration!* </span> 😄 🚀 ✨

 <div style="margin-top: 30px; text-align: center;">

   <a href="/NovaMobilityLab/"